-Reserve Choices
+Reserve Choice

 In addition to their 3 options choices, students are asked to make 1 reserve choice.
-Whilst every effort is made to accommodate students' first options choices, it is not always possible to guarantee that individuals will be allocated places in their first 3 subjects.
+Whilst every effort is made accommodate students' first options choices, it is not always possible to guarantee that individuals will be allocated places in their first 3 subjects.

 This is because it is impossible to timetable every possible combination of subjects.
 Also, courses run will depend on demand and staffing availability so it may not be possible to run all the classes indicated on the option form.
 Furthermore, places in classes are limited (e.g. amount of space in technology and media rooms).

-The English Baccalaureate
+The English Baccalaureate (EBacc)

-The government introduced the 'Ebacc' as a measure in 2010.
+The government introduced the 'EBacc' as a measure in 2010.
 It is not a qualification in itself but instead recognises where students have achieved a good pass across a suite of traditional academic subjects.
+These must include:

+- Mathematics

+- English

+- Sciences x 2

-These must include: Mathematics, English, 2 x Sciences, a Modern Foreign Language and either History or Geography.
+- A Modern Foreign Language and either

+- History or

+- Geography

 The EBacc is made up of the subjects which are considered essential to many degrees and maximise options for study at university.
 A study by the UCL Institute of Education shows that studying subjects included in the EBacc provides students with greater opportunities in further education and increases the likelihood that a student will stay on in full-time education.
 Sutton Trust research reveals that studying the EBacc can help improve a young person's performance in English and Mathematics.
 The government's ambition is to see 75% of pupils studying the EBacc subject combination at GCSE by 2022, and 90% by 2025.

-The EBacc subjects would be particularly useful if your child is considering a sixth form and university pathway but is not yet sure of a specific subject to study, as this will keep options open.
+The EBacc subjects are particularly useful if you are considering a sixth form and university pathway but you are not yet sure of a specific subject to study, as this will keep options open.
 While the EBacc is a government ambition for all, we also recognise the value of subjects not represented in this measure, therefore the EBacc is advised but not compulsory at Sandringham.